Instead of buying new frames, get them repaired!

 I had an old pair of browline glasses that I wanted refreshed.
 While there were no broken pieces, the lenses had crazed from a bad anti-reflective coating and ear pieces on the temples were flaking from age.
 The nose pads had also yellowed.
 Below is the assessment I received with the various pricing options.

 While most repairs cost around $40, I was replacing a lot of pieces that would make my glasses as good as new.
-I opted for the premium $188 option.
+I opted for the premium $188 option which would replace my lenses.
 A few days later, I received my 10 year-old glasses as good as the day I bought them!

 Unfortunately I don’t have before and after pictures of my glasses refresh as I wasn’t expecting to write a review of the company, so instead, here are some before and after pics I grabbed from their website.